 How to get to Darwin?

 Getting here is easy!

-Train – One of the most unique travel options is to ‘take the Ghan‘.
-One of the world’s famous rail journey, the Ghan travels from Adelaide – Darwin stopping in Alice Springs on the way.
+Train: One of the most unique travel options is to ‘take the Ghan‘.
+One of the world’s famous rail journeys, the Ghan travels from Adelaide – Darwin stopping in Alice Springs on the way.

 “The Ghan has captivated travellers since its inaugural journey in 1929 and continues to be a top choice for travellers seeking authentic Australian adventure with all the comforts and luxury that come with travelling by rail.”
 (Great Southern Rail)

 Road: A road trip to the Northern Territory is a great way to enjoy the rich colours of the Territory.
 The roads are great in the Territory, with plenty of wide open spaces take care, our wildlife has a habit of wandering onto the roads.

 Darwin has a range of accommodation choices to suit everyone.
 For more information, see the Plan your Travels page.

 Have we inspired you yet?
 Pin this for later.

 Darwin is a long way from everywhere.
 Our experiences are unique, and our lifestyle is the best in Australia.
 It really is an extraordinary place to visit.